 Mays had lost six straight on the road dating back to last season, but on Thursday they dropped down to 0-2 to make it seven.
 They came up short against the Midtown Knights, falling 17-1.
 Having soared to a lofty ten runs in the game before, the Raiders couldn't push the score so high this time.

-As for Midtown, the win got them back to even at 1-1.
-The victory continues a trend for them in their matchups with Mays: they've now won three in a row.
+As for Midtown, the victory got them back to even at 1-1.
+The high-flying hitting performance was a huge turnaround for they considering their one-run performance the game before.

-For Midtown's part, Katie Tedder made a splash while hitting and pitching.
+For Midtown's part, Katie Tedder made a splash no matter where she played.
 On the mound, she pitched one inning while giving up no earned runs or hits.
-Tedder was also big at the plate, going a perfect 1-for-1 with two runs, two RBI, and one double.
+Tedder was also solid in the batter's box, going a perfect 1-for-1 with two runs, two RBI, and one double.

 In other batting news, Myla Marshall and Annie Evens did most of the damage at the plate: Marshall went a perfect 2-for-2 with four RBI, two runs, and one triple, while Evens went a perfect 2-for-2 with two stolen bases, three runs, and two RBI.
 That's the most RBI Marshall has posted since back in August of 2024.
 Another player making a difference was Elle Anderson, who got on base in both of her plate appearances with two stolen bases, two runs, and one RBI.